samuel930930/Dual-Manifold-Adversarial-Training/README.md

 - tqdm
 - advertorch (`pip install advertorch`)

+## Dataset and trained StyleGAN
+You can download the dataset and trained StyleGAN by the [link](https://drive.google.com/drive/folders/1DRsiquKEClTaje2nXXGugOiqfGICkv0-?usp=sharing).

 ## Structure of the configs
 Since we need to handle GAN, classifier training, and adversarial attack in the same place, it's important to have a structured configuration.
 Take classifier training as an example, in `experiments/encoders/mnist.yml`:
 ```